sonukuldeep/Docs/src/contents/interview.md

 ## Javascript

+### javascript for OOP

+JavaScript is a multi-paradigm programming language, and it supports Object-Oriented Programming (OOP) concepts, including objects, classes (introduced in ES6), inheritance, encapsulation, polymorphism, and abstraction.
+While it has some differences from classical OOP languages, JavaScript's OOP features make it versatile for object-oriented coding.

 ### Asynchronous code in js

 Asynchronous operations in JavaScript are crucial for performing tasks that may take some time to complete, such as making network requests, reading files, or executing long-running computations.
 Understanding how asynchronous operations work in JavaScript involves several key concepts: the call stack, callback queue (also known as the task queue), Web API, and the event loop.